allthebadthings/KVN/Demos/Ara/jetson_flash/INSTALLATION_GUIDE.md

 ### "command not found" errors

 **If `git` is not found:**
-- Windows: Restart Command Prompt after installation
+- Restart Command Prompt after installation
-- macOS/Linux: Make sure installation completed successfully
+- Make sure the installation completed successfully

 **If `claude` is not found:**
 - Make sure npm installation completed without errors
-- Try closing and reopening your terminal
+- Try closing and reopening Command Prompt
-- Check if npm global bin is in your PATH
+- If still not working, try running Command Prompt as Administrator and reinstalling

 ### Permission errors during installation

-**Linux/macOS:**
-- You might need to use `sudo` for global npm installs
-- Or configure npm to install globally without sudo

-**Windows:**
+If you get permission errors when installing Claude CLI:
+- Close Command Prompt
-- Run Command Prompt as Administrator
+- Right-click Command Prompt and choose "Run as Administrator"
+- Try the installation again

 ## Need More Help?